sisense/graphql2rest/docs/Mapping with conditional logic.md

 ## Mapping to GraphQL operations using conditional logic

-GraphQL2REST allows using conditional logic clauses **on the request parameters** to determine whether a GraphQL operation mapped to a REST API route should be invoked.
+GraphQL2REST allows you to use conditional logic clauses **on the request parameters** to determine whether a GraphQL operation mapped to a REST API route should be invoked.

 The condition is tested on the aggregate of all request parameters (path, query and body), and is expressed using [MongoDB query language](https://docs.mongodb.com/manual/reference/operator/query/) query operators.

 In the most common use case, we would like to map a single REST endpoint to two (or more) GraphQL operations but only invoke one of them based on the value or existence of a parameter (or field) in the payload.

-To create such a decision tree, we use an array of operations instead of one `operation` field in the `endpoints` section of the manifest.
+To create such a decision tree, use an array of operations instead of one `operation` field in the `endpoints` section of the manifest.
 <br>